 World Wrestling Entertainment continues to be globally-recognized sports brand with a massive following.
-With megastars like Daniel Bryan and Brock Lesnar on the roster today, WWE grew from a fledgling organization into a powerhouse company with the help of some global icons.
+With megastars like Seth Rollins and Brock Lesnar on the roster today, WWE grew from a fledgling organization into a powerhouse company with the help of some global icons.

 It’s roots run deep with hundreds of iconic wrestlers, but no one arguably had a greater impact on the sport than Andre the Giant, and if there’s anything you need to know about the massive man, just find an old photograph to get the idea of how big of human he was, but you have to dig deeper to understand his even larger personality.

 Where Was Andre the Giant Born?